Automatic item updates

 In order to ensure that updates are done correctly, we may temporarily stop updating items automatically if we detect an error.
 You can view these errors in the Diagnostics page under Products in your account.
 Once all of the errors are fixed, we’ll start updating items automatically.

-We require a minimum match level between the product data you submit to Google Shopping and the schema.org microdata on your landing pages.
+We require a minimum match level between the product data you submit to Google Shopping and the schema.org structured on your landing pages.
 If this data differs too often, we stop updating items automatically until the match level has reached the required minimum.
 To improve the match rate we recommend you provide more frequent updates of your Google Shopping product data.

 Note: We often see price mismatches due to sales prices.
-When a product is available at a discounted price this needs to be reflected in the schema.org microdata and in your product data on Google Shopping.
+When a product is available at a discounted price this needs to be reflected in the structured data and in your product data on Google Shopping.
 Another common source of mismatches are price ranges and variants.
 If there are multiple variants shown on the landing page, you can use the 'id' or 'gtin' attribute to specify which variant a price corresponds to.

 The error below will significantly reduce the scale at which we’ll be able to update items automatically:Limited crawling capacity provided